The Philosophic Principle

 1. Core Idea

-James’s philosophic principle posits that there exists a reality independent of human perception or cognition (realism), but our access to and understanding of this reality is mediated by certain conditions, such as consciousness, intuition, or fundamental structures of existence.
+James’s philosophic principle begins with the existence of a reality independent of human perception or cognition (metaphysical realism), but our access to and understanding of this reality appears mediated by certain conditions, such as consciousness, intuition, or fundamental structures of existence.
+Reality is independent, but all human engagement with it appears filtered through necessary conditions that shape, limit, and structure understanding.

 In essence: